 The Expense Spreadsheet

-Me?
-I’m a dinosaur.
-Although I could rely a bit more on technology to manage my expenses and receipts, I’m really happy with my little system, and perhaps you will be too.
+Until very recently when my online business got more complicated (and I signed up for Quickbooks), I just used a trusty ol’ spreadsheet to manage my expenses and receipts.
 Here’s my process – which you can customize (with as much or as little technology as you wish) to suit your own needs and preferences.

 STEP 1: Stuff Tax-Deductible Receipts in Your Wallet

-Every time you buy something on the fly that’s tax-deductible, just put that receipt in your wallet.
-When you’ve collected a few receipts in there, or at whatever pre-ordained juncture you determine (eg: weekly or monthly), pull the receipts out, and….
+Every time you buy something on the fly that’s tax-deductible, leave that receipt in your wallet.
+When you’ve accumulated a few receipts in there, or at whatever pre-ordained juncture you determine (eg: weekly or monthly), pull the receipts out, and….

 STEP 2: Log Your Receipts